 The demand for workers is heating up and there are signs that it will soon be a job seekers’ market in Canada.
-The Canadian economy adding over 230,000 new jobs last month, according to Statistics Canada.
+According to Statistics Canada, the Canadian economy added over 230,000 new jobs last month.

 Restaurants are reopening and inviting guests back inside as restrictions ease.
 Many say that finding the staff that they need to get back up to capacity is their biggest challenge right now.